 Step One: Draw parallel lines

 First, I draw a set of parallel lines representing the inside and outside edges of the side casing trim.
-I space them the same width of my jamb opening plus 1/2-in.to account for the two 1/4-in. reveals.
+I space them the same width of my jamb opening plus an additional 1/2-inch to account for the two 1/4-inch reveals.

 Step Two: Make a pair of marks

 Next, I make a pair of marks from the top edge of the MDF on the inside casing trim guide lines.
 Depending on the opening width anything from 6 to 12 inches will work.